azorfus/Zerl/README.md

 ### Zerl

 Zerl is a low-level, statically typed language designed to compile directly to bare-metal RISC-V machine code.
-It provides a minimal set of constructs—functions, loops, conditionals, and direct memory access—suitable for writing standalone kernels, bootable programs, or embedded applications without relying on external runtimes or standard libraries.
+It provides a minimal set of constructs — functions, loops, conditionals, and direct memory access — suitable for writing standalone kernels, bootable programs, or embedded applications without relying on external runtimes or standard libraries.

 ---